 The most obvious and straightforward step to take, is to add social sharing buttons to your pages.
 That means you need to add a link somewhere on your page, where people can automatically share on Facebook, on Twitter, or on Instagram etc. These links will likely take the shape of buttons that will float around on top of the text to act as a constant reminder for visitors that they can share your content should they wish.

-There are lots of ways you can accomplish this, but perhaps the easiest and the most straightforward is simply to use a WordPress plugin, if your site is with WordPress.
-I use Social Warfare – one of the few plugins that allow your readers to share the right sized images on each social media channel.
+There are lots of ways you can accomplish this, but perhaps the easiest and most straightforward thing is simply to use a WordPress plugin, if your site is with WordPress.
+I use Social Warfare – one of the few plugins that allows your readers to share the right sized images on each social media channel.

-Your plugin should automatically keep the visitor logged in too, so that all they need do is click the button and type something if they so wish.
+Your plugin should automatically keep the visitor logged in too, so all they need to do is click the button and type something if they so wish.

 At the same time, you also need to optimize for how your image is going to look when it is shared.

-One added little tip, is to consider simply asking your visitors to share your content – which can actually make a big difference.
+One added little tip is to simply consider asking your visitors to share your content – which can make a big difference.
 Right at the end of your post, just say that if someone enjoyed reading your post, it would help you out a big deal if they would share.